zhaobe/phantomjs-dev/README.md

 - once you successfully see that phantomjs is in your PATH you can use `phantomjs hello.js` to run a simple phantomjs of hello.js

 ## Development order for files
-- hello.js
+- hello.js: a simple hello world with phantomjs
-- loadspeed.js
+- loadspeed.js: opens an input webpage and tests the loadspeed
-- evaluation.js
+- evaluation.js: uses the evaluate function in phantomjs
-- netLogger.js
+- netLogger.js: sends get requests and logs them to console
-- screenCapture.js
+- screenCapture.js: takes a screenshot of an input webpage
-- outputEncode.js
+- outputEncode.js: